laravel/docs/billing.md

     CASHIER_MODEL=App\Models\User

-> {note} If you're using a model other than Laravel's supplied `App\Models\User` model, you'll need to publish and alter the [migrations](#installation) provided to match your alternative model's table name.
+> {note} If you're using a model other than Laravel's supplied `App\Models\User` model, you'll need to publish and alter the [Cashier migrations](#installation) provided to match your alternative model's table name.

 <a name="api-keys"></a>
 ### API Keys

-Next, you should configure your Stripe keys in your `.env` file.
-You can retrieve your Stripe API keys from the Stripe control panel.
+Next, you should configure your Stripe API keys in your application's `.env` file.
+You can retrieve your Stripe API keys from the Stripe control panel:

     STRIPE_KEY=your-stripe-key
     STRIPE_SECRET=your-stripe-secret